 Deafness Forum is a Registered Charity.
 Donations of $2 or more are tax-deductible.
 To donate, go to https://www.givenow.com.au/organisation/public/534

 We acknowledge the traditional owners of country throughout Australia and their continuing connection to land, sea and community: we pay respect to them and their cultures, to elders past, present and future.
-We want to be part of the effort to overcome the unacceptably high levels of ear health issues among First Nation people, and we understand that it is an essential component of Closing the Gap.
+We want to be part of the effort to overcome the unacceptably high levels of ear health issues among Aboriginal and Torres Strait Islander peoples, and we understand that it is an essential component of Closing the Gap.
 We also understand the risk of the disappearance of indigenous sign languages and the cultural loss it would cause.